sgohlke/deno-web/README.md

 ## Structure

 Code is organized into small parts in subfolders.
+You can either reference these functions, constants or types directly or import them all using **mod.ts** file

 - **crypto**: Helper functions for crypto/password related tasks
 - **cryptoFunctions.ts**
   - **arrayBufferToHexString**: Converts given ArrayBuffer to a HEX string.
   - **async createPasswordHash**: Creates a SHA-256 hash for given password/string.
   - **generateAccessTokenHash**: Creates an access token hash (hex string) from a Random 24 elements UInt8 Array.
   - **async verifyPassword**: Verifies that a given cleartext password and a hashed password match.
 - **request/extractAccessTokenFromAuthHeader.ts**: Tries to extract a JWT access token from the Authorization header.
 - **response**: Helper functions for creating responses.
   - **responseFunctions.ts**
     - **returnDataResponse**: Creates a data response and returns it.
     - **returnDefaultFavicon**: Creates a response containing a default favicon and returns it.
     - **logAndReturnErrorResponse**: Creates an error response, logs and and returns it.
   - **ResponseHeaders.ts**: Contains **JSON_CONTENT_TYPE_HEADER** as constant